Lisa was involved in the case taken by the eight women. She requested anonymity; this has been upheld by the courts. ‘Lisa’ is a pseudonym.

 More about Lisa

-November 2015 – Lisa told her story in an interview with the Guardian.
+November 2015 – Interview with the Guardian.

 February 2013 – Lisa gave evidence to the Home Affairs Select Committee, alongside Alison and Helen.
 You can read the full transcript of their oral evidence, and the Committee’s Interim Report can be read in full.